nickjj/plutus/README.md

 I use this method when adding 1 item at a time.
 For multiple items I tend to use my code editor but it really depends on your preference.
 Both options exist.

+#### Importing from bank exports and more

+There is a section later in this readme file covering imports but you can use a general purpose CSV import script included with this project to import CSV files from most data sources.
+All of that is [documented here](./src/importers/).

 ### Filtering tips